Impressionism: partaker of 6 ‘impressionist’ expositions

 Was Charles Tillot an Impressionist?

-Because of the limited information I can’t tell if Tillot was active in the organisation and preparations of the ‘impressionist’ expositions.
+Charles-Victor Tillot already was 51 when he first joined the ‘impressionist’ expositions in 1876.
+He had been a pupil of Théodore Rousseau and a neighbour of Jean-François and Jean-Baptiste Millet and Charles Jacque in Barbizon.
+Because of the limited information I can’t tell if Charles-Victor Tillot was active in the organisation and preparations of the ‘impressionist’ expositions.
 It is known that Tillot had close contacts with Degas and Rouart and indirectly with Cassatt.
-And also with pre-impressionists like Rousseau and Millet.
 About other contacts with Impressionists there is not much known.
-I hope that by studying sources around Degas, Rouart, Cassatt, Rousseau and Millet there will be more known about Tillot.
-Because Tillot so often participated within the ‘impressionist’ expositions and because he belonged to an important circle of friends (that of Degas and Rouart) I dare to claim that Tillot was a central figure within the ‘impressionist’ art-movement.
-I hope that in the future he will be rehabilitated and will receive ample space within books on Impressionism.
+Because Tillot was an important partaker of the ‘impressionist’ expositions and because he belonged to an important circle of friends (that of Degas and Rouart) I dare to claim that Tillot was a central figure within the ‘impressionist’ art-movement.

 Sources state that Tillot painted in the style of the Barbizon school and that his flower pieces are not impressionistic.
+According to several contemporary reviews he was not an impressionist.
 When I look at the small number of his pictures I notice that they are quite colourful, but that he also used several brown and greyish tones.
 He didn’t use small juxtaposed brushstrokes.
 In his work of the Sacré Coeur he used violet tones for the shades.
 In many of his titles Tillot rendered an indication of place, though often not very detailed.
 In just 1 title he rendered an indication of season (5IE-1880-197) and in just 1 an indication of weather (8IE-1886-203).
 Many works he exhibited at the ‘impressionist’ expositions were called studies, something that is not very impressionistic.
 So probably Tillot did not paint in an explicit impressionist style, though there were some impressionist tendencies.
-But I hope that in the near future there will be more works known of Tillot, so we are able to give a more reasoned opinion.

-Charles(-Victor) Tillot and the Salon:
+Charles(-Victor) Tillot and the Salon and other exhibitions:

-Tillot made his debut at the Salon of 1846 with a self-portrait (R9;iR3;iR4;R3;R16).
-After that he exhibited in 1849 + 1855 + 1859 + 1861 (iR1;iR4;iR3).
-Note: the 1855 Salon was at the same time the art exhibition for the Exposition Universelle (iR1;aR12).
-In 1863 he was rejected and exhibited at the Salon des Refusés.
-Only in 1870 he exhibited again at the Salon (iR1).
-So summarizing, Tillot exhibited irregularly at the Salon.
 From 1846 till 1849 he exhibited 5 figure paintings.
 After that, from 1855-1870, he exhibited 9 landscapes and in 1870 he exhibited again 1 figure painting.
-So he didn’t exhibit (flower) still-lives, what he would do very often at the ‘impressionist’ expositions.
+So, he didn’t exhibit (flower) still-lives, what he would do very often at the ‘impressionist’ expositions.
 1876 onwards Tillot seems to have chosen to be independant of the Salon and joined 6 of the 8 ‘impressionist’ expositions (R2).
 At the Centennale of the Exposition Universelle of 1900, there was 1 flower still-life exhibited from the Henri Rouart collection made by ‘Claude-Victor Tillot’ (R231).
-I couldn’t find any other information about Tillot exhibiting elsewhere.
-See link for a thematical overview of his pictures and an account.

 Charles Tillot joined 6 of the 8 ‘impressionist’ expositions: